-- 2.1.1 Milton Keynes Council is a Lead Local Flood Authority (LLFA) with a role as statutory consultee to the planning process for all major developments.
-Major development is defined as development involving any one or more of the following: - (a) the winning and working of minerals or the use of land for mineral-working deposits; - (b) waste development; - (c) the provision of dwelling-houses where - a. the number of dwelling-houses to be provided is 10 or more; or - b. the development is to be carried out on a site having an area of 0.5 hectares or more and it is not known whether the development falls within sub-paragraph (c)(i); - (d) the provision of a building or buildings where the floor space to be created by the development is 1,000 square metres or more; or - (e) development carried out on a site having an area of 1 hectare or more. - 2.1.2 As a statutory consultee we are required to provide a substantive response to any consultations we receive.
-A substantive response is one which: - (a) states that the consultee has no comment to make; - (b) states that, on the basis of the information available, the consultee is content with the development proposed; - (c) refers the consultor to current standing advice by the consultee on the subject of the consultation; or - (d) provides advice to the consultor. - 2.1.3 The LLFA will endeavour to reply to statutory consultations within 21 days of being consulted. - 2.1.4 Whilst it is not a statutory function, the LLFA will often also respond to minor applications across Milton Keynes to ensure flood risk and drainage is being managed appropriately.
+- 2.1.1 Milton Keynes City Council is a Lead Local Flood Authority (LLFA) with a role as statutory consultee to the planning process for all major developments.
+Major development is defined1 as development involving any one or more of the following: - (a) the winning and working of minerals or the use of land for mineral-working deposits; - (b) waste development; - (c) the provision of dwelling-houses where - a. the number of dwelling-houses to be provided is 10 or more; or - b. the development is to be carried out on a site having an area of 0.5 hectares or more and it is not known whether the development falls within sub-paragraph (c)(i); - (d) the provision of a building or buildings where the floor space to be created by the development is 1,000 square metres or more; or - (e) development carried out on a site having an area of 1 hectare or more. - 2.1.2 As a statutory consultee we are required to provide a substantive response to any consultations we receive.
+A substantive response is one which: - (a) states that the consultee has no comment to make; - (b) states that, on the basis of the information available, the consultee is content with the development proposed; - (c) refers the consultor to current standing advice by the consultee on the subject of the consultation; or - (d) provides advice to the consultor. - 2.1.3 The LLFA will endeavour to reply to statutory consultations within 21 days of being consulted. - 2.1.4 LLFA advice can be sought on other planning applications, which raise surface water or other local flood risk issues.
+Whilst it is not a statutory function, the LLFA will often also respond to non-major as well as minor applications across Milton Keynes to ensure flood risk and drainage is being managed appropriately.